Power Girl: Atlantean

-The 1985 Crisis on Infinite Earths limited series erased the existence of the Earth-Two Superman, and Power Girl's continuity was thus substantially disrupted.
+The 1985–1986 Crisis on Infinite Earths limited series erased the existence of the Earth-Two Superman, and Power Girl's continuity was thus substantially disrupted.
 Initially she believed herself to be Superman's cousin, as she had been before the reboot.
 However, her background was retconned; she was told that she was the descendant of the Atlantean sorcerer Arion, and was frozen in suspended animation for millennia until the present day.

 After the Justice Society disbands, Power Girl would join the Justice League.
 Later, while a member of Justice League Europe, she suffers a near fatal injury while battling a mystical being.
 Superman must assist in her medical treatment, using his heat-vision to perform surgery on her otherwise-invulnerable tissues.
 Although she recovers, Power Girl is significantly weaker, as she lost her vision powers and could not fly for a time.
 However, she regained them all as time went on.
 Power Girl adopts a one-eyed mangy cat, an animal which would affect much of the team.
 One aspect of this is her beloved cat is used to spy on the group by intelligence gathering criminals.

-During the 1994 Zero Hour event, Power Girl experiences a mystical pregnancy and gives birth to a son (supposedly named Equinox), who ages rapidly.
-Finally he disappears, and has never been mentioned again in DCU.
+During the 1994 event Zero Hour: Crisis in Time!, Power Girl experiences a mystical pregnancy and gives birth to a son (supposedly named Equinox), who ages rapidly.
+Equinox later disappears and has not appeared since.

 Power Girl appeared in later issues of the Sovereign Seven series, Chris Claremont's creator-owned comic book for DC.
 However, the final issue revealed that the entire series had been a story appearing in a comic book, and events in the book have had no bearing upon DC continuity.

-Power Girl was one of Oracle’s first agents.
+Power Girl was one of Oracle's first agents.
 Their short-lived partnership ended after a disastrous mission which resulted in a large loss of life.
-Power Girl believes that Oracle's poor leadership was responsible for the tragedy, being disgusted that Oracle would sacrifice hundreds of lives & herself following orders.
+Power Girl believes that Oracle's poor leadership was responsible for the tragedy, disgusted that Oracle would sacrifice hundreds of lives and herself following orders.
 Although she has worked with her again on a few occasions when needed, the relationship between the two is tense.
-In Birds of Prey #35, Power Girl admitted that she is primarily to blame for the tension, but is unable to overcome the memories of the deaths.
+In Birds of Prey #35, Power Girl admitted that she is primarily to blame for the tension but is unable to overcome her memories of the deaths.

 Power Girl is a key member of the Justice Society, which she joined when it was reformed in the late 1990s.
 During an adventure with the JSA, she meets Arion, who reveals her Atlantean heritage to be a lie he concocted at the behest of Power Girl's "mother".

-While attempting to save her teammate Ted Grant from the new female Crimson Avenger, Power Girl is severely wounded by supernatural bullets fired from the vigilante's cursed handguns.
+While attempting to save her teammate Ted Grant from Crimson Avenger, Power Girl is severely wounded by supernatural bullets.
 Despite being saved by Doctor Mid-Nite, Power Girl comments that her near-death experience has shown her that she needs to make more personal connections outside of the superhero community.
+This leads her to focus more on developing her human side as Karen Starr.